 - a.
 The Group, in the normal course of business, has significant transactions with related parties pertaining to purchases of containers and other packaging materials and sale of liquor and by-products.
 The sales to and purchases from related parties are made at normal market prices.
-There have been no guarantees provided or received for any amounts owed by and owed to related parties. - b.
-The Group has entered into various lease agreements with related parties as a lessor and lessee (Note 28). - c.
-Management fees paid to Parent Company amounting to P179,525, P167,940 and P189,343 in 2017, 2016 and 2015, respectively, are included in "Outside services" account under "General and administrative expenses" (Note 22). - d.
-Security deposits with related parties under common control amounted to P978 as of December 31, 2017 and 2016, included as part of "Noncurrent receivables and deposits - net" under "Other noncurrent assets" account in the consolidated statements of financial position (Note 14). - e.
+There have been no guarantees provided or received for any amounts owed by and owed to related parties. - The Group has entered into various lease agreements with related parties as a lessor and lessee (Note 26). - c.
+Management fees paid to SMC amounted to P180,942, P179,525, and P167,940 in 2018, 2017 and 2016, respectively, are included in "Outside services" account under "General and administrative expenses" (Note 20). - d.
+Security deposits with related parties under common control amounted to P1,178 and P978 as of December 31, 2018 and 2017, respectively, included as part of "Noncurrent receivables and deposits net" under "Other noncurrent assets" account in the consolidated statements of financial position (Note 12).

+- e.
 TSML executed various promissory notes in favor of the Company.
 The details of which are as follows: - Principal sum of THB250,000 together with interest of 5.5% per annum, which interest shall accrue on March 13, 2014. - Principal sum of THB50,000 together with interest of 5.0% per annum, which interest shall accrue on September 2, 2013. - Principal sum of THB25,000 together with interest of 5.0% per annum, which interest shall accrue on June 14, 2013. - Principal sum of THB75,000 together with interest of 3.0% per annum, which interest shall accrue on September 6, 2011. - Principal sum of THB75,000 together with interest of 3.0% per annum, which interest shall accrue on April 7, 2011.